phillip-haydon/philliphaydon.com/_posts/2012-12-18-windows-store-app-and-remote-debugging-on-a-surface-rt.md

 category: Windows 8 App
 ---

-In order to run your app from Visual Studio on your remote device, in my case I want to run it on my Surface… but you can do this with any remote device such as another desktop, a laptop, a tablet running Windows Pro or RT etc, all you really need to do is install the Remote Debugging tools.
+In order to run your app from Visual Studio on your remote device, in my case I want to run it on my Surface... but you can do this with any remote device such as another desktop, a laptop, a tablet running Windows Pro or RT etc, all you really need to do is install the Remote Debugging tools.

 <a href="http://www.microsoft.com/visualstudio/eng/downloads#remote-tools">http://www.microsoft.com/visualstudio/eng/downloads#remote-tools</a>